ibm-cloud-docs/schematics/iam.md

 As of 6 February 2019, {{site.data.keyword.bplong_notm}} uses resource groups to organize permissions to workspaces.
 The previous account-level permissions to workspaces are deprecated and must be migrated to use resource groups.
 {: note}

-If you used {{site.data.keyword.bplong_notm}} before 6 February 2020, you granted permissions to the service via Identity & Access Management (IAM).
+If you use {{site.data.keyword.bplong_notm}} before 6 February 2020.
+You are granted permissions to the service through, Identity and Access Management (IAM).
 Because {{site.data.keyword.bpshort}} did not support scoping a service policy to a resource group, all service policies were scoped to the {{site.data.keyword.cloud_notm}} account by default.
 With the introduction of resource group-level policies, existing account-level policies must be removed and replaced with resource group-level policies to ensure proper access management to {{site.data.keyword.bpshort}} workspaces.

 1. Follow the steps in [Setting up access for your users](#access-setup).